keval-sondigara/SOC-Analyst-Portfolio/Network Traffic Analysis/Network Analysis - Ransomware/writeup.md

 ### 5).
 What is the name of the ransomware?

-I upload this hash on malwarebazar whcih is public databse of malware samples,
+I upload this hash on malwarebazar which is public database of malware samples,

 ![answer](Q5.png)